Many events and changes in history catch almost everyone by surprise.

 The animated series Spiral Zone, produced in 1987 but set in 2007, assumes that the Soviet Union still exists in the early 21st century.

 In The Simpsons episode where Homer joins the Naval reserve, during the UN conference, the Russian ambassador declares that the Soviet Union will give Homer safe haven, having absconded with a nuclear submarine.
 When questioned about mentioning the Soviet Union and told they had broken up, he laughs and states "That's what we wanted you to think!"
 Cue to a montage showing Soviet soldiers and tanks coming out of parade floats in Moscow, a new Berlin Wall popping out of the ground and Lenin breaking out of his glass tomb.

 Captain Planet and the Planeteers ran straight into this.
 The show began airing September 1990, at which time Linka (wind) was from the Soviet Union in the introductory opening.
 When they finally got around to updating the intro (it took a while), she was from Eastern Europe. note The USSR covered a big chunk of Asia as well as Europe, but Asia was Gi's continent of origin.

-Bonn, a.k.a.
-A Small Town in Germany, was 'temporarily' the capital city for 41 years.
+Bonn was 'temporarily' the capital city of West Germany for 41 years.
 Not wanting to name somewhere bigger and admit that East Berlin was lost, West Germany became used to Bonn's "provisional" status.
 After German reunification, only a small majority of the Bundestag (parliament) voted to move the seat of government back to Berlin.